 Some microbes will be lost from the digester with the digestate and others will die off.
 If, when combined with the growth rate, an increase in the overall population occurs, then the capacity of the system to process feedstock material will also increase.

 This is the situation observed in the start up of an AD process where the inoculum in the digester is developed through steadily increasing the rate of feeding until the population reaches a steady state where the rate of biomass removal is equivalent to the rate of growth.
-At this point the biomass within the system should be sufficient to achieve the required level of organic treatment and the digestion process has reached stabilisation
+At this point the biomass within the system should be sufficient to achieve the required level of organic treatment and the digestion process has reached stabilisation.

 All rates of growth for each group of microorganism are proportional to nutrition in the broadest sense (carbon and essential elements) and are therefore first order.
 The constant of proportionality, however, differs for each bacterial grouping (hydrolytic, acidogens, acetogens and methanogens).
 Therefore, when stimulated to grow by an increase in load the groups within the consortia respond at different rates.
 The ecology and therefore the rates also depend on environmental factors including the type of the feedstock.